 I read books.
 A lot.
 Because I couldn’t seem to get myself going with painting, I read.
 And I wrote.
 The kind of writing that clears out the cobwebs inside and gently whispers where to go from here. (hint: it’s not always obvious).

-One of the great things that happened this summer and the one that kept me quite busy: I was asked to work on illustrations for a documentary film being made about survivors of the Holocaust during WW2, and more precisely, about the last ship of refugees granted asylum in the United States.
+One of the great things that happened this summer and the one that kept me quite busy: I was asked to work on illustrations for a documentary film being made about the last ship of refugees granted asylum in the United States during WW2.
 A beautiful project - 30+ watercolor illustrations to be used along with photographs and survivors telling their stories.

 The filmmaker who commissioned me has plans to present her documentary to PBS, so we’ll see how it goes.
 I’m at the tail end of illustrating now (and it all kinda makes me sad) but she still has to put it all together.
 It was such a pleasure to be part of this.
 And it all happened because of this one illustration (below) I did years ago.
 Children of the Holocaust.